-Students must complete Business 2257 during the regular term (September-April) in year 2 with a final grade of 70.0% or higher.
-Students who receive less than 70.0% in Business 2257 will lose their AEO status and are ineligible for consideration for the HBA Program.
+Students must complete Business 2257 during the regular term (September-April) in year 2 with a final grade of 70.0% or higher and a satisfactory contribution grade.
+Students who don't meet these requirements will lose their AEO status and are ineligible for consideration for the HBA Program.
 Students may, however, re-take Business 2257 during Intersession in order to be eligible for consideration for the HBA program as a non-AEO applicant.
 Note: doing so will not replace the first attempt-both grades will be used in the overall average calculation.